jaketzu/ActivityReminder/README.md

 ## Installation

-To install the app, download the app file from the [Releases](https://github.com/jaketzu/ActivityReminder/releases) tab and run it on your device or in an emulator.
+To install the app, download the correct .apk file for your device from the latest [Release](https://github.com/jaketzu/ActivityReminder/releases), and run it on the device.
+If you're unsure which file to download for your system, you can download the ActivityReminder-v-.-.--universal.apk file, which takes more space but should work on each Android device above Android version 10.

 You can clone the repository and run the app with `npm start`.
 If you don't have React Native set up on your device you can use [this guide](https://reactnative.dev/docs/environment-setup?guide=native).